CrossBreezeNL/PowerDeComposer/Documentation/docs/GettingStarted.md

 ## Bugs & issues

-When you encounter an issue while using PowerDeComposer please report it by sending an e-mail to [info@x-breeze.com](mailto:info@x-breeze.com?SUBJECT=PowerDeComposer%20-%20Bug%20report) with the subject 'PowerDeComposer - Bug report'.
+When you encounter an issue while using PowerDeComposer please report the issue on [GitHub](https://github.com/CrossBreezeNL/PowerDeComposer/issues).

 Please provide the following information: